Suzanna-Linn/slua/docs/moving-lljson.md

 Objects and arrays can contain a mix of these types.
 They also can contain other objects and arrays, in any depth and complexity.
-We can have arrays of objects with keys that are arrays with more arrays and with more objects, etc.
+We can have arrays of objects with keys that are arrays with more arrays and with more objects, etc. Up to 100 levels of depth.

 ### Library lljson